Run the installer of the Infrastructure Services version you want to upgrade to.

-Now things works as normal on my machine.
+Now things work as normal on my machine.

 Citrix Discussion 376957 a user had the same issue.
 He solved it by doing this.

-The problem was that in “Client USB device redirection rule” I have manually inserted some rule like “Allow: class=08”; after I have enabled “Use default value” and with your suggestion the redirection works as I wanted.
+The problem was that in “Client USB device redirection rule” I have manually inserted some rules like “Allow: class=08”; after I have enabled “Use default value” and with your suggestion, the redirection works as I wanted.

-In this article it talks about adding the PID and VID in the Generic USB settings.
-It would appear that the Check box “Use default values” isn’t the only thing needed.
-By adding the PID and VID it will redirect it as Generic.
+In this article, it talks about adding the PID and VID in the Generic USB settings.
+It would appear that the Checkbox “Use default values” isn’t the only thing needed.
+By adding the PID and VID will redirect it as Generic.
 But I want all scanners to be generic.
 How do I achieve this?
-Follow the screen shots below.
+Follow the screenshots below.